What The 'Death' Of Skinny Jeans Means To Fat Women

 Much like the year that preceded it, little about 2021 so far has felt expected.
-Never could I have predicted that the U.K., where I live, would still be locked down nearly a year after the first coronavirus restrictions went into place or that Donald Trump would get permanently banned from Twitter.
+Never could I have predicted that the UK would still be locked down nearly a year after the first coronavirus restrictions went into place, or that Donald Trump would get permanently banned from Twitter.
 Even more shocking has been Gen Z’s declaration that skinny jeans are dead (along with side partings and the laugh-cry emoji).
 Yes, barely two months into the new year, Zoomers on TikTok have proclaimed precisely this — signalling the end of an era which began when this (apparently) ancient millennial entered secondary school 16 years ago.

 Advertisement